 Since students are expected to buy required textbooks for all courses, and supplemental reading materials for review and research are available in libraries, you need not bring any books used in previous study.

-It is best to purchase electrical appliances after you arrive: appliances manufactured outside the U.S. may not be compatible with the power supply or may not be allowed inside the residence halls.
+It is best to purchase electrical appliances after you arrive: appliances manufactured outside the U.S. may not be compatible with the United States power supply.

 Arrival in the United States

 Port of Entry Procedures

 Once you have obtained your U.S. student visa, you are ready to finalize your travel plans.
 Be sure to have your I-20 form (for F-1 visas) and your proof of Federal SEVIS fee payment with your passport when you go through your immigration inspection at the U.S. port of entry.
 Remember that if you plan to attend Westchester Community College, you must present a certificate of eligibility endorsed for study at Westchester Community College.

 DO NOT enter on anther school’s certificate of eligibility, as that is considered to be a fraudulent entry by the U.S. Immigration authorities.